Evil (2003 film): Production

-Being based on one of the best-selling Swedish books in modern time, there had been discussions about a film adaptions for many years, including several failed attempts, before Mikael Håfström was offered to direct the material.
-It was originally conceived as a television series, but Håfström felt he was not ready for such an extensive production.
-Instead he waited a few years and eventually convinced the producers to make it a feature film.
-Håfström brought in Hans Gunnarsson, with whom he had worked before, as a co-writer, and the writing process as well as the financing went ahead quickly.
+Originally conceived as a television series, director Mikael Håfström felt unready for an extensive production and instead waited until he could convince the producers to make it into a feature film.
+Håfström included Hans Gunnarsson as a co-writer, and financing went ahead quickly.
 The budget was 20 million Swedish kronor.

 The casting of the supporting actors proceeded without any significant difficulties, but despite auditions for over 120 applicants, a lead actor had still not been found when only two weeks remained before filming was intended to begin.
 Finally the director recalled Andreas Wilson, a young male model with very limited acting experience whom he had previously met briefly at a birthday party.
 Håfström contacted people he knew had been at the party to get Wilson's phone number, after which he called him and asked him to come over.
 Håfström was immediately sure that he had found the right person, and after a few physical tests, Wilson was given the role.
 Before filming started Wilson had swimming training to learn how to crawl the way swimmers did in the 1950s.

 Filming took 30 days to finish, from early October to November 2002.
 The school Stjärnsberg in the film is based on Solbacka boarding school, a real school attended by the author of the novel.
 The school was closed in 1973.
 The original building of Solbacka still exists as a recreation centre for golfers, but had been renovated to such a degree that the director felt it could not be used as a believable filming location.
 Instead most exterior shots were made around Görvälns slott in Jakobsberg, north of Stockholm.
 The dining area in the film was built in a studio as a replica of the original school's dining hall, based on photographs from the time.
 The pool scenes were shot at the school Gubbängsskolan in southern Stockholm.

 Songs heard in the film includes "Stupid Cupid" by Neil Sedaka, "The Great Pretender" by The Platters, "Weisser Halunder" by Inger Berggren, and "Peggy Sue" by Buddy Holly & The Crickets.

 Release

 The film was first shown for potential buyers at the 2003 Cannes Film Festival's Marché du Film.
 The first public screening was at the Toronto International Film Festival in September the same year.
 The Swedish premiere followed on 26 September.
 Evil became a huge commercial success in Sweden with 959,223 admissions in total.
-On 24 June 2005 it was released in the United Kingdom, and on 10 March 2006 as a limited release in the United States.
+On 24 June 2005, it was released in the United Kingdom, and on 10 March 2006 as a limited release in the United States.